Actindo-AG/Documentation/OfferCookbook/02_OfferFromProductBasic_2.md

 - You have created a *PIM* product, see [Create a product](../PIM/Operation/01_ManageProducts.md#create-a-product).
 - You have created a connection to a sales channel, see [Create a connection](../Channels/Integration/01_ManageConnections.md#create-a-connection).
+- You have set up an offer from product workflow, see [Set up an offer from product workflow](./01_Introduction.md#set-up-an-offer-from-product-workflow).
+- You have created a *PIM* product trigger, see [Create a PIM product trigger](./01_Introduction.md#create-a-pim-product-trigger).

 #### Procedure